Common Pitfalls in Reed Making and How to Avoid Them

 4. Poorly Shaped Rails

 The sides of the reed, or rails, help control tone and stability.
 Uneven rails can lead to an imbalanced sound and unpredictable response.
+Make sure your rails are the same on both sides and both blades.

 How to avoid it:

-5. Inconsistent Blade Sharpness
+5. Inconsistent Knife Blade Sharpness

 A dull knife results in imprecise cuts, leading to uneven scraping and difficulty in shaping the reed.